Skip to main content

 Markus Ziegler from Bamberg’s municipal utility checks if the SOFC pilot system at the Bamberg central bus station is running smoothly.

-Bosch is working with other organizations to gain real-world experience with the SOFC system.
-One is Stadtwerke Bamberg, a municipal utility.
-The former ticket office of Bamberg’s central bus station now has one of these systems installed.
-Markus Ziegler, the technical head of Stadtwerke Bamberg’s district heating supply unit, is working closely with Bosch on this project.
-This bus hub’s SOFC pilot plant is just the start of bigger things to come.
+Bosch worked with other organizations to gain real-world experience with the SOFC system.
+One was Stadtwerke Bamberg, a municipal utility.
+The former ticket office of Bamberg’s central bus station has one of these systems installed.
+Markus Ziegler, the technical head of Stadtwerke Bamberg’s district heating supply unit, was working closely with Bosch on this project.
 Bamberg’s municipal utility expects these units to be the power plants of the future because stationary fuel cells run quietly with little vibration and can be connected to create a fail-safe system that runs on hydrogen from renewable power sources.

 Solid Oxide Fuel Cell – Energy-efficient into the future